 |Frank Lloyd Wright Collection®|

-Motawi Tiles are made in Michigan and are framed in Dard Hunter's quarter-sawn Oak Park oak frames shipped from Ohio.
+Motawi Tile are made in Michigan, framed in Dard Hunter's quarter-sawn Legacy oak frames and are shipped from Ohio.